RokLenarcic/memento/README.md

 A function that is called on every cached function return value.
 Used for general transformations of return values.

+#### mc/ret-ex-fn

+A function that is called on every thrown Throwable.
+Used for general transformations of thrown exceptions values.

 #### mc/seed

 Initial entries to load in the cache.